Cinnamon and Kale

 Ingredients

 • Spinach.
-In this recipe, I use frozen chopped spinach.
-It's so easy, and you can make this smoothie even when you are running low on fresh ingredients.
-If you remember, take the spinach out the freezer to defrost, but if not, then use hot water to defrost it
+Frozen chopped spinach is easy to use, and you can make this healthy green smoothie even when you are running low on fresh ingredients.
+If you remember, take the spinach out of the freezer to defrost, but if not, then use hot water to defrost it.

-• Variations.
-Try adding a pinch of cinnamon or nutmeg to your smoothie.
+• Try adding a pinch of cinnamon or nutmeg to your green smoothie with apples.
 As well as adding flavour, spices also have a nutritional benefit, even in tiny amounts.
-Or try a squeeze of lemon juice to make your smoothie taste even fresher
+Or try a squeeze of lemon juice to make your smoothie taste even fresher.

 Spinach and apple puree breakfast

-The advantage of using frozen chopped spinach and applesauce is that you can easily make this healthy smoothie with a stick or immersion blender which is so much easier to wash up:).
+The advantage of using frozen chopped spinach and applesauce is that you can easily make this healthy dairy free smoothie with a stick or immersion blender.
+Immersion smoothies make for an easy clean up:).
 I use a tall jug with the immersion blender so that none of the vibrant green liquid escapes.
 Of course you could use a normal blender or food processor.
 If you're using raw apples in a smoothie, you'll need a super powerful blender to achieve a smooth texture.

 Frequently asked questions